Koredotcom/docs/docs/gale/models/fine-tune-models/configure-your-fine-tuned-model.md

 ## Model Endpoint Timeout

-The model endpoint timeout defines the maximum time allowed for a request to complete before terminating the connection.
-If a request exceeds this time, it fails and triggers a timeout error for the endpoint.
-You can set the timeout duration between 30 to 180 seconds, with a default of 60 seconds.
+You can configure a specific timeout for your model's endpoint.
+Enter the timeout duration from the allowed range — 30 to 180 seconds (3 minutes).
+The default is 60 Seconds (1 minute).
+If the request is not completed within the specified time frame, a timeout error will be triggered for the endpoint.

 ## Undeploy the Model